Turbocharger: Turbo lag and boost threshold

-Turbo lag refers to delay – when the engine rpm is within the turbocharger's operating range – that occurs between pressing the throttle and the turbocharger spooling up to provide boost pressure.
+Turbo lag refers to the delay that occurs between pressing the throttle and the turbocharger spooling up to provide boost pressure, assuming the engine rpm is within the turbocharger's operating range.
 This delay is due to the increasing exhaust gas flow (after the throttle is suddenly opened) taking time to spin up the turbine to speeds where boost is produced.
 The effect of turbo lag is reduced throttle response, in the form of a delay in the power delivery.
 Superchargers do not suffer from turbo lag because the compressor mechanism is driven directly by the engine.

 Methods to reduce turbo lag include: